DesignLiquido/xslt-processor/README.md

 XSLT-processor contains an implementation of XSLT in JavaScript.
 Because XSLT uses XPath, it also contains an implementation of XPath that can be used independently of XSLT.
-This implementation has the advantage that it makes XSLT uniformly available whenever the browser's native XSLTProcessor() is not available such as in node.js or in web workers.
+This implementation has the advantage that it makes XSLT uniformly available whenever the browser's native `XSLTProcessor()` is not available such as in Node.js or in web workers.

-XSLT-processor builds on Google's [AJAXSLT](https://github.com/4031651/ajaxslt) which was written before XSLTProcessor() became available in browsers, but the code base has been updated to comply with ES2015+ and to make it work outside of browsers.
+XSLT-processor builds on Google's [AJAXSLT](https://github.com/4031651/ajaxslt) which was written before `XSLTProcessor()` became available in browsers, but the code base has been updated to comply with ES2015+ and to make it work outside of browsers.